Petula Clark: Career start

-In 1945, she was featured in the comic Radio Fun, in which she was billed as "Radio's Merry Mimic".
+In 1945, Clark was featured in the comic Radio Fun, in which she was billed as "Radio's Merry Mimic".
 By then she felt that she had played child parts for too long.

 In 1946, Clark began her television career with an appearance on a BBC variety show, Cabaret Cartoons, which led to her being signed to host her own afternoon series, Petula Clark.
 Pet's Parlour followed in 1950.

 In 1947, she met Joe "Mr Piano" Henderson at the Peter Maurice Publishing Company.
 The two collaborated musically and were linked romantically over the following ten years.
 In 1949 Henderson introduced her to the record producer Alan A. Freeman, who, together with her father Leslie, formed Polygon Records, for which she recorded her earliest hits.
 She recorded her first release that year, "Put Your Shoes On, Lucy", for EMI, and further recordings with vocalist Benny Lee on Decca.
 The Polygon label was financed with part of her earnings.
 She scored a number of major hits in the UK during the 1950s, including "The Little Shoemaker" (1954), "Majorca" (1955), "Suddenly There's a Valley" (1955) and "With All My Heart" (1956).
 "The Little Shoemaker" was an international hit, reaching number one in Australia, the first of many number-one records in her career.

 Near the end of 1955, Polygon Records was sold to Nixa Records, then part of Pye Records, leading to the establishment of Pye Nixa Records (subsequently simply Pye).
 This effectively signed Clark to the Pye label in the UK, for which she recorded until the early 1970s.

 During this period she showed a keen interest in encouraging new talent.
 She suggested that Henderson be allowed to record his own music, and he had five chart hits on Polygon/Pye between 1955 and 1960.